 |Raptor Shallow Anchor||70||50 amp at 12 VDC||10||8||6||4||4|

-The wire size or extension length is the distance between the trolling motor and batteries.
+The wire size or extension length is the distance between the trolling motor and the batteries.

 2. The Right Battery

 Minn Kota produces circuit breakers for their trolling motors.
 It’s an effort to achieve the expected result.
-Nevertheless, the battery has a contribution to making things work.
-A trolling motor from Minn Kota can operate with 12V deep-cycle marine batteries composed of lead-acid.
+Nevertheless, the battery contributes to making things work.
+A trolling motor from Minn Kota can operate with 12V deep-cycle marine batteries composed of lead acid.
 The best one to choose is the one with an hourly rating of 100 amperes.
 You may have this as a reference when wiring Minn Kota trolling motor.